 There's a bit of stuff going on the latest Sydney radio survey...

-Frank Avis by | May 1, 2024 | 2020s Movies
+by Frank Avis | May 1, 2024 | 2020s Movies

 There's a bit of stuff going on the latest Sydney radio survey, let me give you the drum.
 2GB is hanging on to overall leadership but SMOOTH and KIIS – the FM-ers – are in hot pursuit, sharing equal second spot.
 In fact, Kyle and Jackie O are up to their old tricks again, taking over as number one in Breakfast, unseating GB's Ben Fordham.
 It's going to be on for young and old for the rest of 2024.
 When I came down to Sydney as a young boy in the 1940's my Aunty Glad was listening to John Harper on 2KY, the Labour station.
 When I left to go into country radio, ten years later, she was still listening to John Harper.
 Sydney loved this bloke... "'Arper 'ere".
 He came from the stage in 1932 moving straight into the 2KY studios where he stayed for over a quarter of a century.
 He was still broadcasting 'til just before his death in 1958, at the age of only 57.
 The man they christened "Old Gravel Voice" was the original "shock jock", famous for breaking records he didn't like on air and celebrated as the greatest of ad libbers.
 Some of these got him into a bit of trouble from time to time.
 They reckon he was sacked about twenty times in his career but always managed to be back in the 2KY studios for the next shift.
 This classic is part of our industry folklore...
 "You'll see all the girls at Bondi lying on their Dickies...
 Dickies, the best beach towel you can buy".
 John Harper – truly one of the greats from the Golden Age.